Kyle-Falconer/AnimalSpin/README.md

 ## Contributing

-* any assets added should have a free-to-use origin, and ideally be under either a Creative Commons or Public Domain license.
+* this project is designed to be developed using [Android Studio](https://developer.android.com/studio) using the latest techniques and libraries for Android app development.
 * Pull Requests are welcome, please fork the repo, make commit your changes, and then open a pull request to have it merged in.
 See [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) for more details.
+* any assets added should have a free-to-use origin, and ideally be under either a Creative Commons or Public Domain license.